 Five service lines.
 One underlying logic.

-Each service line targets a different failure mode, but the method is the same: we treat behaviors, performance, and leadership as outputs of the architecture, not as personality traits or motivational problems.
+Each service line targets a different failure mode, but the method never changes: we treat behaviour and performance as outputs of the architecture, something you design, not a personality trait to hire for or a motivation problem to solve.

 Corporate renewal